 If you buy through an agent: Coverage for ages 18-70, renewable up to age 80, with benefit amounts ranging from $50,000 to $500,000.
 Family coverage options are available.
 Accidents covered include both work and non-work related, and pays double the death benefit if death results from a boat, bus, airplane, or other fare-paid passenger accident.
 An additional 25% of the death benefit is paid if death results from an automobile accident on a public street or highway.

-Purchasing a life insurance policy is a big decision.
-Looking at only one company is not enough.
+However, purchasing a life insurance policy is a big decision—looking at only one company is not enough.
 LifeQuote recommends that you spend some time doing some online research and comparison shopping before deciding on one life insurance company.

 First of all, calculate how much coverage you may need.
 You can use our free life insurance needs calculator to get an estimated amount.
 Then you can use our online life insurance quote tool to get rates from different top life insurance companies without going through a phone call.